mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "You wouldn't be here, safe with me, if it wasn't for her," said Casra.
 "The commotion that covered your escape was no accident.
 Setre had to make sure you were in the right place at the right time."

 "Spies?" he wondered aloud.
-"You mean to say that Shinna's own right hand is fighting against hae?"
+"You mean to say that Shinna's own friends are plotting against hae?"

 "Shinna and Setre have their own plans.
 Sometimes they are at odds with each other, and other times they are in agreement.
-But they both have the same goal."
+But they both are trying to survive in this forgotten place."

-"To fulfill their own selfish desires," he said mockingly.
+"Survive?" he laughed mockingly.
+"They have no other goal but to fulfill their own selfish desires."

 Casra did not look amused.
 "There are many layers to every person, Kipnu, just as there are many layers to this island.
 Setre sent you to me because she knows you have an unwavering spirit and a curious mind.
 But all of that is wasted if you choose to remain ignorant."

 "I am ignorant of many things, but this is not one of them.
 I know what I saw.
-Half of everyone here is a slave to the other half.
-There is no complicated system of layers that can justify that.
-Setre and Shinna have built a village on the backs of kanosin addicts.
-There is nothing else that could possibly justify what they've done."
+Shinna has built a village on the backs of kanosin addicts, and Setre is the one helping hae make more of them."

 Casra formed a wistful wrinkle on hae brow.
-"Nothing in this place holds a shred of justice, but it would be naïve of you to think that either of them wished for Ulukoma to be this way.
-They are not evil, if such a thing exists.
-They are emergent from an uncaring system that they are trying to fight against without bloodshed."
+"Nothing in this place holds a shred of justice, Kipnu.
+But it would be naïve of you to think that either of them wished for Ulukoma to be this way."

-"Casra, respectfully, you're hanging on to an idea of who they used to be.
-I don't blame you: it's easier to remember your friends at their best."

-"You know nothing about us!" thi snapped at him and hae skin turned flush with frustration.

-Kipnu rebuked hae, "Right and wrong has to mean something if our lives are to make any sense."
+Kipnu rebuked hae, "Look, what I saw in that place – those workers with their vacant eyes and tired limbs.
+That was wrong.
+I could feel it.
+And wrong has to mean something if our lives are to make any sense."

-"And you would know the difference?" thi asked pointedly.
+"And you suppose that we didn't try to make it right?" thi asked pointedly.
 Linyu grasped Casra's hand and settled hae.
-"You think you're superior to everyone here – that you don't belong here.
-Everyone does.
-But we all came to this island as criminals under the laws of our people.
-Laws that can paint us however they want.
-Tell me, was it wrong for you to be punished for defending your bundmaman?
-Or was it right to send a dangerously violent man to a place where he posed no threat to anyone else?
-Does your life make any sense now that right and wrong has been decided for you?" thi paused to take a deep breath and wipe the moisture from hae cheek.
+"You see yourself as superior to us – that it was a mistake to be sent here.
+But you came to this island as a criminal under the laws of your people, just like everyone else here.
+Tell me, does your life make any sense now that right and wrong has been decided _for you_?"
+Thi paused to take a deep breath and wipe the moisture from hae cheek.
 "Shinna and Setre didn't choose to build things this way.
 They came to this conclusion by watching me fail to keep this place together.
-As our numbers grew, smugglers began showing up on our shores, promised things that I could never provide.
-Shinna came to Ulukoma not too long afterward, armed with a recipe for antikan, and it rendered my process seem archaic, slow.
-My influence in Ulukoma went with it.
-I tried to warn hae about the smugglers' power, but Shinna didn't trust me.
-Eventually, they forced hae to make a decision that changed this island forever.
-They were so entrenched by then that nothing could have stopped them."

-"That's ridiculous.
-This whole island hangs on hae every word.
+As our numbers grew, smugglers began showing up on our shores, promised food and goods from the mainland: things that I could never provide.
+But they wanted us to make kanosin in return, and their demands grew and grew until they started to become violent.
+I tried to lead a protest, but they filled us full of kanosin to keep us quiet.
+I dodged their many attempts to do the same to me, but there were so many people that needed my help that I couldn't pull them all out of the blue.
+Then one of the smugglers, Ramne, started to stay on the island, hoping to gain control over our kanosin production.
+And not long after, Shinna came to Ulukoma with a stolen recipe for antikan.
+Thi used it to pull some of us out of the addiction, but we knew that even if we gave antikan to everyone, they would quickly turn back to the smugglers for their empty promises of wealth and prosperity.
+So Shinna made a deal: thi told Ramne that thi could maintain production with far less effort than it took him, and after assuring him that I would be out of the picture, he agreed to stay out of hae business.
+What you saw back there is what thi had to build in order to keep that promise to him; to keep some of us awake while we watched over those who stayed under, hoping someday to free them all."

+"That's...
+That's ridiculous," Kipnu said.
+"Shinna has this whole island under hae control.
 Thi could have all the smugglers thrown into the ocean if thi wanted."

 "We would all starve to death if that ever happened," said Casra.
 "We don't have Ara to do our work for us here.
-There is no steam to cook with, no steel to build with.
-Kanosin is all we have to trade for civility."
+There is no steam to cook with, no steel to build with, and too many people to fish for.
+Kanosin is all we have to trade for our lives."
 Hae face was flush with stress and thi looked away to calm haeself down.
-"Everything here that isn't kelp and fish comes from the drug trade.
-The smugglers keep us alive and addicted so we can give them kanosin."
+"And the smugglers know that."

-"Then why stay here?" he asked.
-"Why not leave?"
+"Then why do you stay here?" he asked.
+"Why didn't you leave?"

 "Our people are still here.
 Setre is still here.
 Every person that lived here had a bond to everyone else.
 Raising children, falling in love, building the village – everything was done with an unbounded trust in each other.
 We accepted our divisions, our arguments; by working through them we accomplished great things.
 I cannot simply go back to the mainland as if this place isn't a part of me now.
 I cannot abandon my people.
 This is where I belong."